LANG 345 - The Community Interpreter (4 Hours)

 Curriculum: DI

-LANG 450 - Internship in Interpreting (3 Hours)
+LANG 450 - Internship in Interpreting (Unpaid) (3 Hours)

 In this course, students will have the opportunity to apply the basic modules of community interpreting in an interpreting setting: ethics, strategic mediation, professionalism, and interpreting strategies- among others.
 This experience is designed to apply the skills cultivated in LANG 345: The Community Interpreter through practice, experiential learning, and reflective discussion.
 This course requires a minimum of 130 hours (160 hours are preferred) in community interpreting at a location approved by the instructor that demonstrates need, demand, and supervision for interpreting services.
 Application required with appropriate class status and GPA requirement; see Internship Program.
 Offered as needed.
+A special fee ($200) is charged for this course.
 C21:EL.
-A special fee ($200) is charged for this course.

 Prerequisite(s): One 300-level FREN, GERM, or SPAN course, approved application, and instructor permission